initgrep-com/initgrep.blog/_authors/sheikh irshad.markdown

 layout: author
 name: sheikh irshad
 image: pp.jpg
-github: igagrock
+github: irshsheik
 twitter: imshykh
 facebook: irshsheikh
-aboutMe: Hi..!
-I am a technology enthusiast based in Bangalore.
-I constantly explore new software technologies and occasionally write about them.
-I work with Luxoft India as a senior full-stack engineer.
-You can reach out to me here - 👇.
+aboutMe: Hello!
+I am a full-stack developer.
+I love exploring new techologies and occassionally write about it on this blog.
-meta: Hi..!
-I am a technology enthusiast based in Bangalore.
-I constantly explore new software technologies and occasionally write about them.
-I work with Luxoft India as a senior full-stack engineer.
-You can reach out to me here - 👇.
+meta: Hello!
+I am a full-stack developer.
+I love exploring new techologies and occassionally write about it on this blog.
 ---